 There were a group of children acting unruly in the same coach that he was riding.
 As the situation got worse, it really started to annoy him.
 So, he decided to go to the children’s father and asked that he please control his children.
 The father answered him by saying he was unaware that his children were annoying anyone.

-If this story is told in the right way,all the people in the room will start to experience strong emotions.
-Gaining an understanding of the situation, turned everybody’s feelings of judgement towards the father, into to sympathy for him and his children.
+If this story is told in the right way, all the people in the room will start to experience strong emotions.
+Gaining an understanding of the situation, turned everybody’s feelings of judgment towards the father, into sympathy for him and his children.
 Covey himself began to change his attitude and also felt sympathy for the father and his children.
 He then made an offer to assist the father and his family, helping them better cope with the situation.

 Covey explains that this problem is named “paradigm shift”.
 This clearly proves that every thought is governed by ‘the paradigm,’ which is usually right in front of our noses.